-- 3.13 Coming through the Covid-19 pandemic, the County Council continued to support the existing bus network at the same level, despite reduced patronage and extended existing local bus service contracts.
+Emerging from the Covid-19 pandemic, the county council continued to support the existing bus network at the same level, despite reduced patronage and extended existing local bus service contracts.
 However, in line with procurement regulations, these contracts were required to go through an open tender process.
-The Council has also continued to provide support using DfT grant funding, including Covid Bus Services Support Grant (CBSSG), Bus Service Operators Grant (BSOG) and Local Transport Fund (LTF), to support both the commercial and supported bus network. - 3.14 The Council recognised that the pandemic had had an impact on travel habits and the challenges of uncertain patronage levels faced by operators.
-For this reason, the local bus service contracts were tendered on a minimum cost basis only, with the Council taking the revenue risk.
-Contracts were tendered on a like-for-like basis, based on pre-Covid (February 2020) timetables to provide reassurance for the travelling public. - 3.15 The contracts were awarded for a period of 24 months from 1st August 2022, with an option to extend for a further 12 months.
-During this time, all local bus service contracts will be reviewed as part of a countywide review of provision in the context of the Council's Passenger Transport Policy and Strategy which was paused following the onset of the pandemic and in relation to the post-Covid commercial network.
+The council has also continued to provide support using DfT grant funding, including Covid Bus Services Support Grant (CBSSG), Bus Service Operators Grant (BSOG) and Local Transport Fund (LTF), to support both the commercial and supported bus network.

+The council recognised that the pandemic had an impact on travel habits and the challenges of uncertain patronage levels faced by operators.
+For this reason, the local bus service contracts were tendered on a minimum cost basis only, with the council taking the revenue risk.
+Contracts were tendered on a like-for-like basis, based on pre-Covid (February 2020) timetables to provide reassurance for the travelling public.

+The contracts were awarded for a period of 24 months from 1st August 2022, with an option to extend for a further 12 months.
+During this time, all local bus service contracts will be reviewed as part of a county-wide review of provision in the context of the council's Passenger Transport Policy and Strategy - which was paused following the onset of the pandemic - and in relation to the post-Covid commercial network.